Inclusive Course and Curriculum Design

 Redesigning a professional certificate program for a globally distributed learner population

-A well-established professional development program in global public health had been running successfully in a face-to-face format for over a decade.
-When the organization moved to a blended online delivery model to reach practitioners in lower-income settings — including health workers in sub-Saharan Africa, South Asia, and Central America — they discovered that the program as designed did not travel well.
-Completion rates were lower than expected.
-Participants in the new cohorts were dropping key assessments.
-Facilitators were spending significant time managing accommodation requests they hadn't anticipated.
+A well-established professional development program in global public health had been running successfully in face-to-face format for over a decade.
+When the organization moved to a blended online delivery model to reach practitioners in lower-income settings — including health workers in sub-Saharan Africa, South Asia, and Central America — completion rates were lower than expected.
+Participants in the new cohorts were not completing key assessments.
+Facilitators were spending significant time managing accommodation requests they had not anticipated.
 The program's content was strong.
 The design was not.

-Subject matter experts — senior public health practitioners, not just academics — were brought into the design process as genuine co-designers, not reviewers.
+Subject matter experts — senior public health practitioners as well as academics — were brought into the design process as genuine co-designers, not reviewers.
 Their knowledge of what practitioners in the field actually needed to know and be able to do fundamentally reshaped the learning outcomes.
-Several outcomes that had been written around academic conventions were revised to reflect real professional tasks: analysing a disease burden dataset and producing a brief for a ministry of health; facilitating a community consultation in a resource-limited setting; adapting an evidence-based intervention to a specific epidemiological and cultural context.
+Outcomes written around academic conventions were revised to reflect real professional tasks: analysing a disease burden dataset and producing a brief for a ministry of health; facilitating a community consultation in a resource-limited setting; adapting an evidence-based intervention to a specific epidemiological and cultural context.

 The assessment design moment